lancehilliard/ScenarioObjects/README.md

         static IWidgetRepository WidgetRepoFake;
     }

 This noise is repeated in every scenario class.
-You can clean things up a bit with parent classes per context or story (or epic), but the fields in *those* parent classes start to duplicate themselves before long, and you can find yourself in inheritance soup in no time.
+Over and over.
+You can clean things up a bit with lots of parent classes, but avoiding duplication in the parent classes can lend itself to tests that span multiple files.

 ## With ScenarioObjects

-As you start to use ScenarioObjects, your scenario classes get much smaller and easier to read.
-The class below is ~70% smaller than the class above, and it does a better job of communicating the behavior that the spec is designed to protect.
+ScenarioObjects makes your spec classes much smaller and easier to read (don't forget: these classes are documentation for your system!).
+The class below tests the same behavior as the class above and is **~70% smaller**.
+It does a better job of communicating the behavior that the spec is designed to protect.

     [Subject("Appliance Designer Adds Widget to Appliance")]
     public class when_user_provides_minimum_required_widget_information : ScenarioObjects {